0maa/qr-code/README.md

 ---

 ## **Author**
-Created by **0maa** as part of a front-end development project to demonstrate and practice skills in HTML and CSS.
+Created by **0maa** as part of a front-end development project to demonstrate and practice skills in HTML and CSS for frontendmentor.io.

 ---